 - At least one scientific or technological expert who is responsible for the team's idea ("the scientific leader")

 - At least one student , alumni, or post-doctoral fellow interested in conducting entrepreneurial research and directing group efforts ("the entrepreneurial leader").
 The entrepreneurial leader may or may not have prior business experience, but is committed to leading or organizing team activities during the I-Corps Site Program.

 The Innovation Center for Entrepreneurship can help facilitate team formation in order to match people with different experiences onto teams.
 For more information on team formation, please contact Mary Raber (email@example.com).

-Jim Baker is the Executive Director of Innovation and Industry Engagement, as well as the Co-director of the Innovation Center for Entrepreneurship.
+Jim Baker is the Executive Director of Innovation and Commercialization, as well as the Co-director of the Innovation Center for Entrepreneurship.
 Jim has been the co-founder of a biotechnology company and a UP-based manufacturing company as well as an adviser, director, or mentor of numerous startup companies.
 Specializations include intellectual property, technology licensing, corporate research, and start-up business development.

 Rick Berkey is the Director of Industry Engagement and Educational Partnerships in the Pavlis Honors College.
 Rick also serves as the Director of Michigan Tech's signature Enterprise Program.
 Rick's industry experience includes roles in product development, program management, operations/supply chain, and quality.
 Rick teaches two courses in continuous improvement and is a certified Six Sigma Black Belt, with an emphasis on 'design for six sigma' methods.
 Rick has authored/co-authored 10 patents in the area of automotive filtration.